Our Dental Services

 If you’ve been hit in the mouth, your tooth may change color because it reacts to an injury by laying down more dentin, which is a darker layer under the enamel.

 Only a professional teeth whitener will offer professional results.
-Safe and effective, Opalescence has been the leader in whitening for over 20 years!
-Knowing your oral health condition, we can make recommendations that will allow you to get the best results in a timeframe that works for you.
-Your dentist can help you understand how the whitening process works, monitor your progress, and treat any sensitivity issues that may arise.
+Knowing your oral health condition, our clinicians can make recommendations that will allow you to get the best results in a timeframe that works for you.
+Your dentist can help you understand how the whitening process works, monitor your progress, and avoid sensitivity as much as possible.